Applying Arts: Professional Skills ENGLANG4064

 This course offers the opportunity to become more familiar with aspects of professional life relevant to Arts graduates.
 It seeks to support students to identify, reflect critically on and develop skills to enhance opportunities in line with future career goals.

 1x2hr seminar per week over 10 weeks as scheduled on MyCampus.
-This is one of the Honours options in English Language and Linguistics and may not run every year.
+This is one of the Honours options in English Language and Linguistics and Theology and Religious Studies and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry